American Airlines Summary Table

 Overall, the perception among many travelers is that American Airlines elite status is losing value, and their Gold and Platinum levels lag behind the competition.

-The newly launched Platinum Pro does not stack up well against Delta and United Platinum (they still charge same-day change fees, for example).
+Platinum Pro does not stack up well against Delta and United Platinum (they still charge same-day change fees, for example).

 Frequent international travelers may consider their Oneworld Sapphire status among the best benefits of Platinum and Platinum Pro, since it grants access to partner business class lounges.